-Bone disease is characteristic of multiple myeloma: 70%–80% of patients present with bone disease at diagnosis.
-Imaging studies such as X-ray, CT, MRI, and PET are used to assess the status of a patient's bones and/or bone marrow at diagnosis and relapse.
+Bone disease is a common symptom of multiple myeloma: 70%–80% of patients are found to have bone disease at diagnosis.
+Imaging studies that assess the status of a patient's bones and/or bone marrow at diagnosis and relapse are

 MRI (Magnetic Resonance Imaging)

 Magnetic resonance imaging (MRI) is a non-invasive way to produce a detailed two- or three-dimensional image of structures inside the body.

 - images of the spine, pelvis, back, hips, and chest